Become an expert in the psychotherapeutic use of the expressive arts and positively influence the emotional, cognitive, and

 physical health of others.

-For more than thirty years, Lesley University’s Master’s program in Expressive Arts Therapy with a specialization in Mental Health Counseling has embraced a curriculum which maintains a distinctive focus on training students to use the different art modalities in their practice in a range of clinical, educational and human service settings.
+For more than thirty years, this master's program has embraced a curriculum which maintains a distinctive focus on training students to use the different art modalities in their practice in clinical, educational and human service settings.

 The 60-credit Expressive Arts Therapy program is ideal for those who wish to a variety of expressive arts modalities to promote positive intrapersonal and interpersonal change with diverse populations.
 Expressive arts therapists work in a variety of clinical settings including mental health clinics, psychiatric clinics, hospitals, geriatric centers, schools, and correctional facilities.